-Also sometimes we are actually just hurting ourselves, in our own minds!
-By misinterpreting and over thinking things people say and do, because #anxiety!
-So it’s also important to realise which is which!
+Also, sometimes we are actually just hurting ourselves, in our own minds, by misinterpreting and over thinking things people say and do, thanks to #anxiety!
+So it’s also important to realise which is which.

 Yup, again I’m guilty of this one.
-Certainly in my early twenties I had a number of friendships were I tried to “fix” people and thought I was all wise and mighty.
-That’s also goes that there are some people out there who will cry for help but don’t actually want to be “fixed”!
+Certainly, in my early twenties, I had a number of friendships were I tried to “fix” people and thought I was all wise and mighty.
+That also goes that there are some people out there who will cry for help but don’t actually want to be “fixed”!

 Give, but don’t expect!